openfab-lab/arduino-labyrinth-makerfair2023/README.md

 * Fail mode:
   * blink path in red a few times then move to programming mode after 3 s

-## Questions

-* success/fail : +timeout for reset ? how much time?
-* success: how output is used for next game?
-5V if success is ok?
-Must be on for how long?
-* fail: ok with reset or should we move to start_enter_program? (can ppl retry without redoing previous game?)

 ## Hidden buttons commands

 During init phase: